gwysntfnd/TPL-Organization-Website/README.md

 ## Features
 - Displays a list of officers with their names, positions, and photos.
 - If an officer does not have a photo uploaded, a default image is shown automatically.
-- Modern, clean, and visually appealing design using PHP and HTML.
 - Requires a local PHP server environment (localhost) to run, such as XAMPP, WAMP, MAMP, or LAMP.

 ## Usage